-Trump told Pena Nieto U.S. may send troops after Mexico's 'bad hombres': transcript | The Japan Times
+Trump reportedly told Pena Nieto U.S. may send troops into Mexico, accused Australia of trying to export 'next Boston bombers' | The Japan Times

 The phone call between the leaders was intended to patch things up between the new president and his ally.
 The two have had a series of public spats over Trump’s determination to have Mexico pay for the planned border wall, something Mexico steadfastly refuses to agree to.

-“You have a bunch of bad hombres down there,” Trump told Pena Nieto, according to the excerpt seen by AP.
+“You have a bunch of bad hombres down there,” Trump told Pena Nieto, according to the excerpt.
 “You aren’t doing enough to stop them.
 I think your military is scared.
 Our military isn’t, so I just might send them down to take care of it.”

-A person with access to the official transcript of the phone call provided an excerpt to The Associated Press.
-The person gave it on condition of anonymity because the administration did not make the details of the call public.
+A person with access to the official transcript of the phone call provided it to the Associated Press on condition of anonymity because the administration did not make the details of the call public.

 The Mexican website, Aristegui Noticias, on Tuesday published a similar account of phone call, based on the reporting of journalist Dolia Estevez.
 The report described Trump as humiliating Pena Nieto in a confrontational conversation.

-Mexico’s foreign relations department denied that account, saying it “is based on absolute falsehoods,” and later said the statement also applied to the excerpt provided to AP.
+Mexico’s foreign relations department denied that account, saying it “is based on absolute falsehoods,” and later said the statement also applied to the excerpt.

 “The assertions that you make about said conversation do not correspond to the reality of it,” the statement said.
 “The tone was constructive and it was agreed by the presidents to continue working and that the teams will continue to meet frequently to construct an agreement that is positive for Mexico and for the United States.”

 Trump has used the phrase “bad hombres” before.
-In an October presidential debate, he vowed to get rid the U.S. of “drug lords” and “bad people.”
+In an October presidential debate, he vowed to get rid of “drug lords” and “bad people.”

 “We have some bad hombres here, and we’re going to get them out,” he said.
 The phrase ricocheted on social media with Trump opponents saying he was denigrating immigrants.

+Hours after the Post story was published — and after Turnbull’s comments — Trump took to Twitter to slam the deal.

+“Do you believe it?
+The Obama Administration agreed to take thousands of illegal immigrants from Australia.
+Why?”
+Trump tweeted.
+“I will study this dumb deal!”

-Trump’s comment was in line with the new administration’s bullish stance on foreign policy matters in general, and the president’s willingness to break long-standing norms around the globe.
+Trump’s comments to both Pena Nieto and Turnbull were in line with the new administration’s bullish stance on foreign policy matters in general, and the president’s willingness to break long-standing norms around the globe.

 Before his inauguration, Trump spoke to the president of Taiwan, breaking long-standing U.S. policy and irritating China.
 His temporary ban on refugees and travelers from seven Muslim-majority countries, aimed at reviewing screening procedures to lessen the threat of extremist attacks, has caused consternation around the world.